 Murder, suicide and untimely deaths all play a part in the fashion world.
-Read more about the shocking deaths of Gianni Versace, Ossie Clark and many others.
+Read more about the tragic fashion deaths of Gianni Versace, Ossie Clark and many others.

 2. Ossie ClarkOssie Clark, a 54-year-old British fashion designer, was stabbed to death by a former lover in 1996.
 Clark was famous in the '60s and '70s when clients like Mick and Bianca Jagger wore his designs.
 Clark's designs encompassed a wide variety of looks, including great prints, jumpsuits and paper dresses.